smart-on-fhir/health-cards/docs/index.md

 This specification is copyright by *Computational Health Informatics Program, Boston Children's Hospital, Boston, MA* and licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-We welcome discusion at [SMART Health Cards channel](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards) of the FHIR community chat.
+We welcome discusion on the [SMART Health Cards channel](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards) of the FHIR community chat.
 You can also propose changes via GitHub [Issues](https://github.com/smart-on-fhir/health-cards/issues) or create a [Pull Request](https://github.com/smart-on-fhir/health-cards/pulls).

 Security issues can be disclosed privately by emailing `security@smarthealth.cards` to allow for a responsible disclosure to affected parties.